-- Foreign Corporation not located in Puerto Rico and whose only source of income comes from its distributable participation of any flow through entity engaged in any business or industry in Puerto Rico.
+- Foreign Corporation not located in Puerto Rico and whose only source of income comes from its distributable participation of any flow-through entity engaged in any business or industry in Puerto Rico.

 - Corporation with a 52-53 week tax year.

-- Corporation that is not able to electronically submit neither the tax return or the automatic extension due to an error in the Employer’s Identification Number or due to a System Error: The taxpayer must make sure to include the error code in the space provided at Form 483.4. in addition, the taxpayer must include a copy of the error code message sent through the program.
+- Corporation that is not able to electronically submit either the tax return or the automatic extension due to an error in the Employer’s Identification Number or due to a System Error: The taxpayer must make sure to include the error code in the space provided at Form 483.4. in addition, the taxpayer must include a copy of the error code message sent through the program.
 The TD will only accept the following error codes:

 - Code number 222